textpattern/textpattern-toolbelt/README.md

 git branch -d release-x.y.z
 ```

-You might have to use `-D` switch if the branch deletion complains it's 'unmerged': that's because we just modified it ready for returning to dev.
+You might have to use `-D` switch if the branch deletion complains it's 'unmerged': that's because we just modified it ready for returning to `dev`.
 It depends if the release branch was pushed to the central repo or not.
 If so:

 ```bash
 git push origin —-delete release-x.y.z